JamieS406/dms1_jamiesblog/posts/Post_01.md

 ---
-title: Post for first session of week 1 scavenger hunt
+title: Post 1 Week 1
 published_at: 2024-03-06
 snippet: This is an excerpt of my first blog post
 ---